ganarajpr/express-angular/README.md

 application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want to use Node to serve their app.

-The seed contains angular libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
-Just clone the repo (or download the zip/tarball) and you're ready to develop your application.

-The seed app shows how to wire together Angular client-side components with Express on the server.
+The seed app shows how to wire together Angular client-side components with Express on the server and have OAuth setup, so that you dont have to worry about authentication of your user.

 ##Note :